 Grade Pants, Skirts or Jumpers Tops (all with logo) Sweaters/Fleeces (all with logo) Shoes PK3 - 5th Navy or khaki uniform-style pants Navy or Khaki jumper (length not shorter than the to of the knee cap) Navy or khaki uniform-style pants, capris (below the knee) or shorts White, classic navy or evergreen knit polo shirt Classic navy or white mock turtleneck Classic navy or white turtleneck White, Peter Pan collar blouse Solid classic navy or evergreen cardigan, v-neck or crew-neck vest or sweater Shoes, sneakers, or boots.
 No sandals, flip flops, or slippers 6th - 8th Navy or khaki skirt (length not shorter than the top of the knee cap) Navy or khaki uniform-style pants or shorts White, classic navy or evergreen knit polo shirt White or french blue button down oxford shirt Solid classic navy, or evergreen cardigan, v-neck or crew-neck sweater, evergreen or classic navy fleece Shoes, sneakers, or boots.
 All shoes must have an enclosed heel and toe.
-No sandals flip flops, or slippers 9th - 12th Navy or khaki skirt (length not shorter than the top of the knee cap) Navy or khaki uniform-style pants or shorts White, classic navy or evergreen knit polo shirt White or french blue button down oxford shirt Solid classic navy or evergreen cardigan, v-neck or crew-neck sweater evergreen or classic navy fleece Shoes, sneakers, or boots.
-All shoes must have an enclosed heel and toe.
-No sandals flip flops, or slippers
+No sandals flip flops, or slippers 9th - 12th Navy or khaki skirt (length not shorter than the top of the knee cap) Navy or khaki uniform-style pants or shorts White, classic navy or evergreen knit polo shirt White or french blue button down oxford shirt Solid classic navy or evergreen cardigan, v-neck or crew-neck sweater evergreen or classic navy fleece Simple, one-tone, dark leather, dress shoe with enclosed heel and toe.
+Laces must match the tone of the shoe.

-Physical Education Attire Attire for all grades must consist of the following: Navy blue or grey shorts.
-Shorts must reach the middle of the thigh.
-Sneakers White, navy blue, or black athletic socks T-shirts in solid white or solid navy (no logo required) Sweatshirt (optional for warmth) purchased on a plain, navy color Important: On physical education days, students may come to school in their physical education attire.
+Physical Education Attire Attire for all grades must consist of the following: • Shorts on navy blue or grey.
+Shorts must reach the middle of the thigh. • Sneakers • White, navy blue, or black athletic socks • T-shirts in solid white or solid navy (no logo required) • Sweatshirt (optional for warmth) purchased on a plain, navy color Important: On physical education days, students may come to school in their physical education attire.
 Upper School Special Dress Day Standards The Samuel school students have regular opportunities to dress for school in items other than the typical uniform.
-If students are wearing tight-fitting or inappropriate clothes, they will be required to wear clothes that are available in the building, including clothes from the Used Uniform Boutique.
+If students are wearing tight-fighting or inappropriate clothes, they will be required to wear clothes that are available in the building, including clothes from the Used Uniform Boutique.
 Please be sure students are dressed appropriately for our special dress days.